ABOUT CAPERNAUM

 Why did you choose to become a therapist?

 I received my bachelor’s and master’s degrees in speech-language pathology from Ball State University in Muncie, Indiana.
-I worked at an outpatient pediatric clinic for 4 years and prior to moving to Minneapolis in August 2019, I worked in an early childhood program (PK to K) in the public school system.
+I worked at an outpatient pediatric clinic for 4 years, and prior to moving to Minneapolis in August 2019, I worked in an early childhood program (PK to K) in the public school system.

 What made you desire to become a Capernaum team member?

-I was looking for a variety of settings and clients as well as a company that was supportive and welcoming.
+I was looking for a variety of settings and clients, as well as a company that was supportive and welcoming.
 I appreciated how Capernaum offered services in the child’s environment to support caregivers and families and empower them in their child’s therapy journey.

 What’s your favorite way to spend a free afternoon?

-I like going for walks by the lakes, reading, paddle boarding, or trying out new restaurants in my neighborhood with my husband.
+I like going for walks by the lakes, reading, paddleboarding, or trying out new restaurants in my neighborhood with my husband.

 WHITNEY H., OT